Tribler/trustchain-superapp/offlinedigitaleuro/README.md

 Since we are storing the tokens and transactions locally, in theory it would possible to come across a storage limitiation where there is no more space left on the device to store information.
 It especially poses a risk when a user's device also has information from other apps like photos, audio or videos.

+## Token Growth
+When exchanging tokens the owners of the tokens get added to the token information.
+However this leads to a significant growth of the QR code since it has to send more information about the token.
+NFC should be better to handle this kind of larger size information.
+The history of the token could also be deleted once the token get synchronized on the network again and the exchange gets verified by both parties

 ## Vulnerabilities
 When creating our implementation of the Offline Digital Euro token, we came across several vulnerabilities that need to be address in future research when improving on the application.